xhayper/Animator/Other/README.md

 # Animator/Other
 * This folder contain other version of the Animator

-## MainModule
-* Roblox Module Version
-* Doesn't support Animation ID, Animation Instance, Support Raw Animation Data and KeyframeSequence
-* Doesn't support Hooking

 ## AIO
 * Animator but without HTTP requests and require
-* Much faster than the main one but at the cost of slower update
+* Much faster than the main one
 * HttpRequire isn't included in this version
 * AnimatorRequire isn't included in this version

-## Minified
-* Minified Version of AIO